raspberrypi/documentation/configuration/external-storage.md

 1. Close any program which has open files on the HDD.

-2. If you have a terminal open, make sure that the current working directory is not in the folder where the HDD is mounted, or a sub-folder of it.
+2. If you have a terminal open, make sure that the current working directory is not the folder where the HDD is mounted, or a sub-folder of it.
 The current working directory is usually displayed next to the command prompt in the terminal window.
 The following is an example of the prompt displayed when the current working directory is /mnt/PIHDD:

     ```
     pi@raspberry:/mnt/PIHDD $